Feeling low, distressed or finding it difficult to cope on a day-to-day basis? Then counselling may be able to help.

 Areas of counselling I deal with

-- I work in a comfortable and private room in my home on Tuesdays and Fridays during the day.
+- I work in a comfortable and private cabin in my garden.

 - I currently work with adults only on a one to one basis.